top of page

 Spring 2018: Queer Poems of Protest at The QTIPOC Conference

-Spring 2017: Reclaiming Language Through Form, A POC Poet’s Guide at The Loft Literary Center
+Spring 2017: Reclaiming Language Through Form, A BIPOC Poet’s Guide at The Loft Literary Center

 Fall 2016 to Spring 2017: Poetry and Spoken Word at Anwatin Middle School